unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 *  The installation log (`/opt/gateway-engine/gwe_install_<DATE_TIME>.log`).
 *  The version of Python on the gateway (`python --version`)

-## From source (setup.py)
+## From Source (setup.py)

 Installing `GatewayEngine` to a development machine/laptop is a great idea for accessing some of the command line tools.
 To do this on a development machine, it is recommended that you create a Python Virtual Environment and install to it.
-To do this, you'll need to navigate to the [Gateway Engine Release Packages](/exositeready/gwe/release_packages) page and download a copy of a Gateway Engine and execute the following:
+To do this, you will need to navigate to the [Gateway Engine Release Packages](/exositeready/gwe/release_packages) page, download a copy of a Gateway Engine, and execute the following:

 ```
 mkdir gwe